 Cincinnati, Ohio, Nursing Schools

-Individuals in Cincinnati who are interested in nurse training have three public or private, not-for-profit school options located within 12 minutes of downtown.
-Below the description of each school, there is a table comparing tuition and size of the three schools.
+Individuals in Cincinnati who are interested in nurse training have multiple public or private, not-for-profit school options located within 12 minutes of downtown.
+Three are profiled below, along with a table comparing tuition and size of the three schools.
 This article closes with a paragraph describing other nursing school options in the area.

-- The University of Cincinnati, was the first school in the country to offer a nursing degree.
-This public school provides both undergraduate and graduate nursing programs and is located only three miles from downtown.
+- The University of Cincinnati was the first school in the country to offer a nursing degree.
+This public school provides both undergraduate and graduate nursing programs and is located only two miles from downtown.

-- A 2-year public school located 5 miles from downtown, Cincinnati State Technical and Community College awards certificate and associate's degrees in nursing.
+- A two-year public school located five miles from downtown, Cincinnati State Technical and Community College awards certificate and associate's degrees in nursing.

 - Xavier University, a private not-for-profit Jesuit Catholic school, also provides nursing programs for undergraduate and graduate learners.
-This school is situated within 5 miles from downtown.
+This school is situated about three miles from downtown.

 |University of Cincinnati||Cincinnati State Technical and Community College||Xavier University|